What is the Hope Scholarship?

 - Be a Tennessee resident for one year by September 1 for Fall and February 1 for Spring and Summer.

-- Current graduate from a TN eligible high school or eligible Home School;
+- Current graduate from a TN eligible high school;

-- Home School students must be in a homeschool program for a minimum of one (1) year prior to graduating.
-The student must achieve a 21 Composite score or above, on a national test date for the ACT test (or concordant equivalent score on the SAT on a national test date).
+- The student must achieve a 21 Composite score or above, on a national test date for the ACT test (or concordant equivalent score on the SAT on a national test date).

 - Enroll in one of the Tennessee public colleges, universities, or private colleges within 16 months following high school graduation.